CARE ACT 2014

-Both the Care Act and the Mental Capacity Act recognise the same areas of difficulty, and both require a person with these difficulties to be supported and represented, either by family or friends, or by an independent advocate or independent mental capacity advocate in order to communicate their views, wishes and feelings.
+Both the Care Act and the MCA recognise the same areas of difficulty, and both require a person with these difficulties to be supported and represented, either by family or friends, or by an independent advocate or independent mental capacity advocate in order to communicate their views, wishes and feelings.
 (See also Independent Advocacy Case Studies).

 At the start of the assessment process, if it appears to the local authority that a person has care and support or support needs, and throughout any subsequent part of the process, the local authority must judge whether a person has substantial difficulty in being involved with the assessment, the care and support planning or review processes.
 The identification of a potential need for advocacy may arise through the process, from the person themselves, carers or family.
 Where an authority has outsourced or commissioned all or some of this process, the authority will maintain overall responsibility for making this judgement.

 Where the local authority considers that a person does have substantial difficulty in engaging with the assessment process, then they must consider whether there is anyone appropriate who can support the person be fully involved.
 This might for example be a carer (who is not professionally engaged or remunerated), a family member or friend.
 If there is no one appropriate, then the local authority must arrange for an independent advocate.
 The advocate must support and represent the person in the assessment, in the care and support planning, and the review.